Small Scale Solutions to Eroding Streambanks

 live staking mills river 2020

 This streambank has been graded to reduce the slope.
-Then plants are planted and erosion matting is installed.
+Then erosion matting is installed and live stake plants are planted.
 Photo courtesy of Mills River Partnership.

 Remediating streambank erosion is accomplished by stabilizing the soil.
 Plants are the best way to hold streambanks together.
 Larger erosion issues may require grading the land to decrease the slope of the streambank.